-SweetWater Wookie Down will join the brewery’s Dank Tank Series in the near future.
+SweetWater Wookie Down joins the brewery’s Dank Tank Series starting this week.

 Recently the Atlanta-based brewery re-brewed Pulled Porter from the Dank series.
 This was the first time the brewery canned a Dank Tank release.
-Up soon the same series is SweetWater Wookie Down, an imperial red ale.
+Now apart of the same series is SweetWater Wookie Down, an imperial red ale.

 This forthcoming release is brewed in celebration of the brewery’s annual 420 Fest, held every April in downtown Atlanta.
 You might recall 420 Fest Double IPA from 2015.